gersonmontenegro/cinemapp/README.md

 Let's started to code.

 First of all, I'm gonna make the basic structure and navigation system.
 Then, I'm gonna to add some details one at time.

+I started with the TMDb API, so, I needed to make the registration process, and then, to request the API access in order to use the services.

+That didn't hurt, and soon I started to make queries from Postman.
+So, at this time I get the data for the categories in the app:

+ - Popular
+api.themoviedb.org/3/discover/movie?sort_by=popularity.desc&api_key=XXXX
+ - Top rated
+ api.themoviedb.org/3/discover/movie?sort_by=vote_average.desc&api_key=XXXX
+ - Upcoming
+ api.themoviedb.org/3/movie/upcoming?page=1&language=en-US&api_key=XXXX

+The [Discover API examples](https://www.themoviedb.org/documentation/api/discover) section in the documentation offer some useful snippets